Wang-Derr/ARMIDUINO/README.md

 - *Encoder0*:
   - **Rotating**: Increment/Decrement the Voice<sup>6</sup> category; the item in the 3rd row.
-  - **Pressing and Holding**: Disables the complete readout of each Voice name; some exceed the 20 character limit and will scroll across the screen unless *Encoder0* is held down.
-This is used in combination with rotating one of the encoders while scrolling through Voices.
+  - **Pressing**: Prints the entire name for a Voice if it exceeds the 20 character limit.
 - *Encoder1*:
   - **Rotating**: Increment/Decrement the Voice number by a value of 100.
   - **Pressing**: Reset the Voice number's hundreds place value to 0.